Mental Health Warning Signs and When to Ask for Help

 Suicidal Thoughts and Behaviors

-- Have I had passive suicidal thoughts, like thinking “I want to die,” “I want to kill myself,” or “My family would be better off if I died”?
+- Have I had suicidal thoughts, such as thinking I want to die, I want to kill myself, or my family would be better off if I died?

-- Am I planning who will get my belongings, and how to say goodbye to loved ones?
+- Am I planning who will get my belongings and how to say goodbye to loved ones?

 How to Seek Help for a Mental Health Challenge